 Dream It – Design It – Do It: It’s a 3D Summer in Careers Never Imagined

-The 2014 summer camp engaged participants in the art of 3D Printing and a theme of 3D!
-Dream It – Design It – Do It gave each girl an opportunity to experience the art of 3D printing from beginning to end.
-Participants worked in teams to build a 3D printer, design and print, and ultimately demonstrated their creations at a trade-show like event (open to the community).
-In addition to the project-based learning model, girls experienced daily themes of Career Development, Economic Development, and Workforce Development (3D’s of the Career, Education, and Work Standards) woven through the technical and soft skill experiences.
+This year’s summer camp will engage participants in the art of 3D Printing.
+Dream It – Design It – Do It will give each girl an opportunity to experience the art of 3D printing from beginning to end.
+Participants will work in teams to design and print, and ultimately demonstrate their creations at a trade-show like event (open to the community).
+In addition to the project-based learning model, girls will experience daily themes of Career Development, Economic Development, and Workforce Development (3D’s of the Career, Education, and Work Standards) woven through the technical and soft skill experiences.

 SMART Girl participant

 This project is partially funded by the Carl D. Perkins Career and Technical Education Improvement Act of 2006 (Public Law 109-270) through the Pennsylvania Department of Education, by the generous support of Pennsylvania companies through the Educational Improvement Tax Credit program managed by the Pennsylvania Department of Community and Economic Development and by Pennsylvania College of Technology.